AwarewarAlmighty/SenseHarvest/README.md

 # Notes

 Pulled from `release` branch.
+Updated from `dev-inventory` branch.

 Features added and/or edited:

+- Add `.env` for WebSocket
+- Setup the backend for inventory

+Need to be added:

-- Simple inventory page to manage the CRUD (front-end only)
+- The integration for inventory CRUD
-- Change login and register pages to typescript as it's error when launching the web
-- Rename the website title to "SenseHarvest"
+- Fiture to export both data: inventory and sensors